hauntshadow/CS3535/res_mod5/README.md

 ***NOTE: This program needs a pickled numpy array of data to work.
 An example of this was done in the h5_array directory.*

 ***NOTE: This program also needs a Results directory where the seg_kmeans.py file is.
-This allows histograms to save there.*
+This allows histograms and clustering results to save there.*

 ###What This Program is Useful For